Pesinario/The-Farmer-Was-Replaced/README.md

 ### Please keep in mind:
 - The quite limiting nature of what the game will let you execute inside of it.
-- Some readability and best practices were sacrificed to optimize for the game’s unique performance criteria (which might differ from conventional expectations).
+- Some readability and best practices were sacrificed to optimize for the game's unique performance criteria (which might differ from conventional expectations).
 - Effort was put into conforming with *most* of PEP8, line length *should* be 80 characters or under, for some lines, this rule was broken.
 - At the point of starting this project, I was quite inexperienced with git, so please excuse the mistakes that took place here.
 - The goal of this project is **not** to get a *great* time on the leaderboard.